 The mode of death here refers to the type of event within a given category of Manner that led to an individual's death.
 Some common modes of death for Manner being Accident are: motor vehicle collisions, drug overdoses, falls, and drownings.
 Over half of all cases the OCME investigates are accidents.
-Of all accident cases, the most common mode is falling, followed by unintentional drug overdoses, and then motor vehicle accidents.
+Of all accident cases, the most common mode is unintentional overdose, followed by falls, and then motor vehicle crashes.